 The AHA recommends regular screening for your risk for heart disease starting at age 20.
 Screening includes measuring blood pressure, body mass index (BMI), waist circumference, and pulse each regular healthcare visit or at least every 2 years.
 Getting a cholesterol test every 5 years for normal-risk people is also recommended.

-Healthy eating, regular exercise, weight management and quitting smoking are a good start to keeping your cholesterol down.
+Healthy eating, regular exercise, weight management, and quitting smoking are good steps toward keeping your cholesterol down.
 These things can also lower your risk for heart attack and stroke.
 Your provider may also prescribe medicine to lower bad cholesterol levels.
-If your doctor prescribes medicine, be sure to take it exactly as directed.
+If your healthcare provider prescribes medicine, be sure to take it exactly as directed.